 However, continued Archbishop Gomez, not only must we recover the radicalness of the Christian message about marriage, but “we need to recover the Christian narrative, the Christian vision for life and human happiness.”
-This section of the archbishop’s speech is so theologically profound, and beautiful, that I urge you to read the whole thing if you can.

 The archbishop lamented that many Christians are taking their cue about the meaning of life from our technologically obsessed and consumeristic society, rather than Christ and the Scriptures.
 The Scriptures reveal to us the great mystery that even God Himself is a family – a Trinity of persons united in love.
 “We need to tell this good news to our neighbors — that this God of love, who created the galaxies and oceans and mountains in the beginning, is still at work today, still creating,” said the archbishop.
 “And God intends his plan for creation, for history, to unfold through the human family.”

 Jesus Christ, God Incarnate, entered into history in the womb of His mother, and raised within the beauty and hiddenness of the family.
 It is this great mystery that reveals to us how we humans are called to participate in God’s loving act of creation.
 “We are called to help every married couple realize this vocation — to live their love forever in a mutual and complete gift of self; to renew the face of the earth with children, who are the fruits of their love and the precious love of our Creator.”